valentina-s/mobility-index/README.md

 **Exercise 2:**
 * create a virtual environment mob_idx with geopandas and shapely
 * start a notebook within it and test the imports
+* deactivate the enviornment
+* export the package list

 ### Cross-platform Directory Paths
 ---